bbottema/simple-java-mail/README.md

 v3.0.0 - not yet released

+  * [#30](https://github.com/bbottema/simple-java-mail/issues/30): Improved the demonstration class to include attachments and embedded images
+  * [#29](https://github.com/bbottema/simple-java-mail/issues/29): The package has been restructured for future maintenance, breaking backwards compatibility
+  * [#28](https://github.com/bbottema/simple-java-mail/issues/28): Re-added improved email validation facility
   * [#22](https://github.com/bbottema/simple-java-mail/issues/22): Added conversion to and from MimeMessage.
 You can now consume and produce MimeMessage objects with simple-java-mail
-  * [#28](https://github.com/bbottema/simple-java-mail/issues/28): Re-added improved email validation facility
-  * [#29](https://github.com/bbottema/simple-java-mail/issues/29): The package has been restructured for future maintenance, breaking backwards compatibility

 v2.5.1